jeffrey1183/coding-notes/cs-50/HTML_CSS.md

-Let's start from HTML and CSS.
+Let's learn the HTML and CSS.
 Each example has its source code and features.
 All of them are from [CS50 youtube video](https://youtu.be/1u2qu-EmIRc?t=2146).

-# HTML

 ## Example 1: [hello.html](https://jeffrey1183.github.io/coding-notes/My%20Practice/HTML_CSS/hello.html)
 * [Youtube tutorial](https://youtu.be/1u2qu-EmIRc?t=2145)